Game Case Study

 - Tight university timeline with a small team.

-- It had to work as both a strong game and a real learning tool.
+- The experience had to work as both a game and a learning tool.

-- ISL accuracy required ongoing input from experts and deaf community members.
+- ISL accuracy required expert and community input.

 - Placed 9th globally in the 2020 Unity Connect Student Challenge.